-The purpose of this Remedial Investigation Work Plan (RI Work Plan) is to present to the New York State Department of Environmental Conservation (NYSDEC), for review and approval, the proposed plan for further investigation at 42-24 to 42-24 Orchard Street and 43-01 to 43-43 Queens Street, Long Island City, Queens, New York 11101 (referred to as the "Site").
-The Requestor intends to enroll into the New York State Brownfield Cleanup Program (BCP) as a volunteer and will implement this RIWP pursuant to a Brownfield Cleanup Agreement (BCA) with the New York State Department of Environmental Conservation (NYSDEC).
-A BCP Application has been submitted concurrently with this RIWP for NYSDEC review.
-The proposed BCP Site name is "42-24 Orchard Street."
+The purpose of this Remedial Investigation Work Plan (RI Work Plan) is to present to the New York State Department of Environmental Conservation (NYSDEC), for review and approval, the proposed plan for further investigation at 8802 5th Avenue and 429 89th Street, Brooklyn, New York 11209 (referred to as the "Site").
+The New York City School Construction Authority (NYCSCA), a New York State Public Benefit Corporation, purchased the Site in August 2021 for construction of a Public School Facility.
+The Site was accepted into the Brownfield Cleanup Program (BCP) as a Volunteer.
+The BCP Site name is "Former Giuffre Auto Group Site" and the BCP Site Number is C224327.